Marpac Yogabed launched its initial mattress in December of 2014 and later launched its second mattress, the Unplug, in late 2016.

 Yogabed does not offer haul-away services for your old mattress.

 The Yogabed mattress comes with a 10-year pro-rated warranty.
-Full warranty details are not readily available on Yogabed’s website, so customers concerned about warranty coverage should ask for a copy of the warranty policy in writing before buying.
+Full warranty details are not readily available on Marpac’s website, so customers concerned about warranty coverage should ask for a copy of the warranty policy in writing before buying.

 The Yogabed Original and Unplug have some stark differences in terms of their construction, and this should be expected to affect mattress performance.